streamlit/docs/content/library/advanced-features/dataframes.md

 ### Access edited data

 Sometimes, it is more convenient to know which cells have been changed rather than getting the entire edited dataframe back.
 Streamlit makes this easy through the use of [Session State](https://docs.streamlit.io/library/advanced-features/session-state).
-If a `key` parameter is set, Streamlit will store any changes made to the dataframe in the Session State.
+If a `key` parameter is set, Streamlit will store any changes made to the dataframe in Session State.

 This snippet shows how you can access changed data using Session State: